10th International Kids’ Carnival

 Special Tecnologia & Scienza program

-The 10th International Kids’ Carnival will feature a programme of new activities, linked primarily to the themes of Technology and Science, enriched on this occasion with new participants and two important collaborations with the Istituto Veneto di Scienze, Lettere ed Arti in Venice, one of Italy's most important cultural academies (the specific programme for the Kids' Carnival is illustrated below), and the STARTS Academy, an initiative by the European Union dedicated to science, technology and the arts.
+The 10th International Kids’ Carnival will feature a programme of new activities, linked primarily to the themes of Technology and Science, enriched on this occasion with new participants and two important collaborations with the Istituto Veneto di Scienze, Lettere ed Arti in Venice, one of Italy's most important cultural academies (the specific programme for the Kids' Carnival is illustrated below), and the STARTS Academy, an initiative by the European Union dedicated to science, technology and the arts (workshops realised by The Inventors).

 Also participating in the Special Programme will be the Science Gallery Venice, a project by Ca' Foscari University in Venice, and the Cnr - Ismar, the National Research Council Institute of Marine Sciences.